Eggs aren’t just for breakfast at Big Table Farm.

 When the birds have finished their work, which takes about two weeks, they’re moved onto a new pasture to start the process again.
 The eggs from the hens, along with other chickens raised for meat, provide a source of income, as well as feeding Brian and Clare, making them a part of the rotational system, too.

-Combining her art and life on her small family farm defines Clare Carver’s story: her love of the beauty that she discovers daily from her direct connections with the land and, as a farmer, the life that she helps cultivate around her.
+Combining her art and life family farmer defines Clare Carver’s story.
+Her love of the beauty that she discovers daily from her direct connections with the land and the life that she helps cultivate around her.